 By law, the NHS ceases to have responsibility for the medical care of patients when they leave the UK.
-People traveling within Europe are advised to carry an authorised European Health Insurance Card (EHIC) at all times and this gives entitlement to reduced cost (and sometimes free) medical treatment.
+People traveling within Europe are advised to carry an authorised European Health Insurance Card (EHIC), or its replacement UK Global Health Insurance Card (GHIC) at all times and this gives entitlement to reduced cost (and sometimes free) medical treatment.
 Patients should be advised to check specific entitlements prior to travel.

 - For patients who will be out of the country for less than 3 months, it is reasonable to provide sufficient medicines for an existing condition (i.e. asthma, diabetes)